PavelAF/PVE-Serial-Hub/README.md

 A simple bash script to easily connect to Proxmox VE serial consoles and for learning/collaboration.

-Screen supports multi-user functionality, allowing multiple users to interact with the console simultaneously.
+`screen` supports multi-user functionality, allowing multiple users to interact with the console simultaneously.
 Simply open a second console on another host and start collaborating.

 Utilities used: whirptail, screen, socat, qm